- What is 8D Audio, how is it created and who invented it?

 What is 8D Audio, how is it created and who invented it?

-How can you listen to an 8D song, or more importantly, how can you record an 8D audio effect?
+How can you listen to an 8D song with high quality, or more importantly, how can you record an 8D audio effect?
 Where can I get an 8D audio microphone, and is 8D audio dangerous?
 But seriously, WTF???
 These questions are a little annoying to people who mix and record audio, because 8D Audio DOESN’T actually exist.
 It’s time to take the stance of “Suzy Soul-crusher” here, because even though there may be a lot of hype over the term “8D Audio” and plenty of songs available to listen to on YouTube that are supposedly “8D” and even 9D audio now, these terms are highly exaggerated, and are completely erroneous!
 Furthermore, the final result of those 8D audio mixes are actually in stereo, which is 2D!!!

 Ok, so how can 8D Audio NOT actually exist but we can still listen to it in headphones?